 In 2013, The Ohio State University received an $18.7 million federal grant to establish a research center for studying tobacco-use patterns, nicotine dependence and cancer biomarkers, industry marketing practices and public perceptions that will help the U.S. Food and Drug Administration put science behind its new role in regulating tobacco.
 Ohio State’s center is one of 14 established nationally by this initiative, called the Tobacco Centers of Regulatory Science Program.
 The National Cancer Institute administers the Ohio state funding.
 The center is co-led by OSUCCC Deputy Director Peter Shields, MD, and Mary Ellen Wewers, PhD, MPH, RN, a professor in the College of Public Health.

 The OSUCCC – James has been awarded and holds three separate grant contracts with the National Cancer Institute (NCI) totaling millions of dollars for NCI-related collaborative work designed to improve clinical care and patient outcomes across the country.
 These include:

 - A five-year, $7.3 million grant awarded in 2014 establishing Ohio State as an NCI National Clinical Trials Network (NCTN) Lead Academic Participating Site.
-Richard Goldberg, MD, physician-in-chief at the OSUCCC – James, is principal investigator (PI).
 The NCTN develops and conducts state-of-the-art cancer treatment and advanced imaging clinical trials, especially large multi-institutional trials evaluating new cancer therapies and related clinical approaches for adult and pediatric patients.
 The grant supports OSUCCC – James participation in the NCI-funded clinical oncology cooperative groups.